On Coombe Hill

 Where we live, there's a magnificent network of public footpaths and bridleways, allowing everyone to explore the Chiltern Hills.
 It would be be possible to roam even more widely, if it were not for various signs saying, “PRIVATE – please keep out”.
 These restrictions are to encourage the breeding of this creature—the pheasant.
 I found… Continue reading Pheasant

 In everyday life I act as though there is a power beyond Nature, that brings luck, answers prayers and sometimes sends miracles.
 When catastrophe strikes, I assume that in some way it is all for the best, at least in my own life and the small circle of those I know well.
-I accept that… Continue reading Is Soul Poured into Flesh?
+I accept that… Continue reading On the Side of the Angels

 Flat-Bottomed Clouds